MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 ## Description

 Developed a heat pump co-simulation framework for a BEV using Simulink & GT-SUITE, based on a reference EV thermal architecture.
+The model comprises five subsystems:
+**Electric Powertrain**, **Driveline**, **Refrigerant Cycle**, **Coolant Cycle**, and **Cabin Cycle**.
+The control algorithms are implemented in Simulink and are contained in the **Controls** subsystem.

 The refrigerant system was modeled in GT-SUITE and coupled with Simulink to improve simulation accuracy.
-The compressor model was simulated in GT-SUITE.
-The model simulated here is representative of a **Valeo**-like electric scroll compressor commonly used in automotive air-conditioning and thermal management systems.

-- Compressor type: **Scroll**
-- Compressor modeling approaches: (i) Simple 1D map-based model; (ii) Hybrid model (3D to 1D)
-- Refrigerant: **R1234yf**
+The working refrigerant in this system is **R1234yf**.
+The condenser is a rectangular tube-and-fin type heat exchanger that dissipates refrigerant heat to the air.
+The air flow is driven by the vehicle speed and the fan.
+The liquid receiver provides storage for the refrigerant and permits only subcooled liquid to flow into the expansion valves.
+The evaporator is a rectangular tube-and-fin type heat exchanger that lets the refrigerant absorb heat from the air.
+It also dehumidifies the air when the air is humid.
+The compressor model simulated here is representative of a Valeo-like electric **Scroll** compressor commonly used in automotive air-conditioning and thermal management systems.
+Two different approaches are employed to simulate the compressor: (i) a simple 1D map-based model; and (ii) a hybrid 3D-to-1D model.

 ### Main Thermodynamic Output
 The main thermodynamic output of the calculations is the **P–h diagram** of the heat pump cycle, as shown in the figure below.
 The calculated COP (based on refrigerant enthalpy difference (cycle COP)) is 5.2 at a cabin temperature of 40 °C, which is a reasonable value for this operating condition.
 It should be noted that the reported COP was calculated solely based on the refrigerant-side enthalpy differences across the compressor and condenser.
 The electrical power consumption of the compressor drive, condenser fan, cabin blower, and other auxiliary components was not included in the calculation.
 Therefore, the presented value represents the cycle (thermodynamic) COP rather than the overall system COP, and the actual system-level COP of the electric vehicle heat pump would be lower.
 For detailed information, please refer to the [results](results) folder of this project, where enthalpy, entropy and temperature values for different parts of the cycle are provided.